TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Play selected mother base cutscene - Can choose from many of the mother base cutscenes that play on returning.
 Requires the setting 'MB cutscene play mode' to be set to 'Play selected'

+Override Time, Override weather  - thanks qwertyuiop1234567899 for the suggestion

 'Show assets Menu' in Mother base Menu:

 Show mother base assets - Big Boss posters, Nuke Elimination Monument, Sahelanthropus, Eli (in theory, haven't actually seen him though), Code Talker (the game doesn't animate or have collision for him).